Boston College Supplemental Essays

 - Do my Boston College supplemental essays answer all elements of the prompt?

-- Does my response engage the reader with specific details about myself and about Boston College?
+- Do my Boston College essays engage the reader with specific details about myself and about Boston College?

 - Do my Boston College supplemental essays tell my story in a unique and compelling way?

-- Do my Boston College supplemental essays have spelling/grammatical errors?
+- Do my Boston College supplemental essays have zero spelling/grammatical errors?

 Don’t skip the editing phase

 Especially if writing Boston College supplemental essays is really challenging, it can be tempting to submit a first draft.
 Forget editing, you’re tired of looking at this thing!
-But if you know this first thing about how to get into Boston College, you’ll know editing is crucial.
+But if you know the first thing about how to get into Boston College, you’ll know editing is crucial.
 Make plenty of time to leave your drafts alone before returning to them for the editing round.
+Then, you’ll be able to look at your writing with fresh eyes.

 Don’t just fix technical errors: review your essays for content to make them shine.
-Read essay examples to see what worked well, and how you can improve your own.
-Ask someone you trust, like a family member or teacher, if your essays portray you accurately.
+Additionally, read essay examples to see what worked well and how you can improve your own essays.
+Moreover, ask someone you trust, like a family member or teacher, if your essays portray you accurately.
 Reflect on the questions included with the Boston College supplemental essays above when revising.

 Is the Boston College essay important?

-Boston College supplemental essays let you reflect on an aspect of your life central to your present and future selves.
-So, read each of the Boston College essay prompts, selecting the prompt for which you can draft effective Boston College essays.
+Boston College supplemental essays also let you reflect on a key aspect of your life.
+Read each of the Boston College essay prompts, selecting the prompt for which you can draft effective Boston College essays.
 Starting off on the right foot will help you overcome the low Boston College acceptance rate.

 Showcase writing ability

-As mentioned in the Quick Facts, the Boston College acceptance rate for the class of 2025 was 19%.
+As mentioned in the Quick Facts, the Boston College acceptance rate is 16%.
 The Boston College acceptance rate places Boston College among the top 100 most selective colleges and universities in the country.
 As the Boston College acceptance rate suggests, Boston College is a competitive school.

-In light of the low Boston College acceptance rate, do you know how to get into Boston College?
+In light of the low Boston College acceptance rate, you should think critically about how to get into Boston College.
 High test scores won’t necessarily be enough.
-According to the U.S. News report of Boston College admissions, half of admitted applicants had an SAT score between 1420 and 1530 or an ACT score between 33 and 34.
+According to the U.S. News stats on Boston College admissions, half of admitted applicants had an SAT score between 1440 and 1540 or an ACT score between 33 and 35.
 The decreasing Boston College acceptance rate reflects these competitive scores.

 What are the admission requirements for Boston College?